MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 ---
-title: Install Copilot for Sales
+title: Install Copilot for Sales in Outlook
 description: Learn how to install, manage, and update the Copilot for Sales app in Microsoft 365 with this comprehensive guide. ms.date: 06/19/2024 ms.topic: article